open-contracting/software-development-handbook/docs/roadmap/index.rst

 -  Promote others' tools through our communications channels, like in `blog posts <https://www.open-contracting.org/2018/05/09/check-ocds-data-validates/>`__.
 -  Offer a `mailing list <https://groups.google.com/a/open-contracting.org/g/standard-discuss>`__ through which others can share and promote their tools.
--  Suggest others' tools, where appropriate, through the OCDS Helpdesk.
+-  Suggest others' tools, where appropriate, through data support.
 -  Monitor re-use of tools authored by others as an organizational indicator.
 -  Have bilateral calls with similar organizations about software development.